 Thinking strategically about how and when you fly can open up opportunities for more efficient pricing.
 Whether you’re open to a spontaneous trip or can plan your travel outside of peak demand, there are ways to get more from your investment.
 The key is to work with a transparent charter partner who can help you identify these options.
 From one-way flights that need to fill a return journey to simply choosing the right day of the week to travel, these simple approaches can help you secure the best possible arrangement for your next flight.

-Discover Empty Leg Flights
+Find Deals with Empty Leg Flights

 One of the best-kept secrets in private aviation is the empty leg flight.
 These are one-way trips that occur when a jet needs to reposition for its next scheduled charter.
 Instead of flying without passengers, operators offer these flights at a significant discount.
 If you have a flexible schedule or are looking for a spontaneous getaway, this is an incredible way to experience private travel.
 You can often find available empty leg flights listed online, so it’s always worth checking to see if a route matches your travel plans.
 It’s a win-win: the operator avoids flying a vacant aircraft, and you get an exceptional deal.